chandankushwahaa/100xdevs_2.0/0-1/week03/mynotes/01/README.md

 -   **Headers:** Extra details about the request, useful for special information.

 # Global Catches:

-It essentially help us the developers give a better error message to the user.
+Global error handling in Express.js is a way to manage errors that occur throughout your application in a centralized manner.
+This helps ensure consistent error responses and simplifies debugging and maintenance.

-> Global Catch or Error-Handling Middleware is a special type of middleware function in Express that has four arguments instead of three (`(err, req, res, next)`).
+Global Catch or Error-Handling Middleware is a special type of middleware function in Express that has four arguments instead of three (`(err, req, res, next)`).
 Express recognizes it as an error-handling middleware because of these four arguments.

 ```jsx
 // Error Handling Middleware